 To this end we are commissioning this as a two-part project:

-Work package one (August-October): A desk-based, high-level evidence review of existing research and evidence on best practice and ‘what works’.
+Work package one (August to October): A desk-based, high-level evidence review of existing research and evidence on best practice and ‘what works’.
 This could be international in scope, but must a) focus on the UK and b) provide a solid foundation for work package two’s output (see below).

-Work package two (October-February): Develop and publish guidance for planning practitioners working for UK local planning authorities on when and how to use citizens’ assemblies during plan making and policy development.
+Work package two (November to March): Develop and publish guidance for planning practitioners working for UK local planning authorities on when and how to use citizens’ assemblies during plan making and policy development.
 We are particularly interested in proposals that focus specifically on new large-scale housing developments or low-carbon energy infrastructure sites.